Thomasjkeel/jsmetrics/docs/usage.rst

 2. Using the jet core algorithms
 ################################

-...as a spatial mask on other variables (such as windspeed)
+...to mask other variables (such as windspeed)
 -----------------------------------------------------------
 Because all the jet core algorithm included in this package return 0 for regions not detected as the jet, we can use xarray's `.where()` method to select a subset of another variable (i.e. windspeed)